Employee Discipline (OHQ)

 - if the harm done was not serious;

 - an illness, including addiction or mental health, that may have a link to the misconduct; and

 - the likelihood of the misconduct reoccurring or your prospect of rehabilitation.

-If the allegations are serious, the Employer may suspend you with pay, pending the results of their investigation under the Public Services of Ontario Act.
+If the allegations are serious, the Employer may suspend you with pay, pending the results of their investigation.

 If the Employer determines there is just cause, they will inform you of how they are disciplining you.
 Forms of progressive discipline are listed below.

 The Employer may write a letter detailing your misconduct and your supervisor’s expectations for corrective action.
 This will not be placed in your personnel file.
 A letter of counsel is more of an informal warning and is not considered disciplinary.

 Your supervisor or another Employer representative will meet with you and verbally state their expectations for corrective action going forward.
 They will warn you that any further misconduct could result in more severe forms of discipline.
 This is normally the first level of discipline imposed for minor workplace conduct.

 In a letter of reprimand, your supervisor or another Employer representative will detail the nature of the misconduct, and their expectations for corrective action going forward.
 You will receive a copy, and a copy will be placed in your personnel file.
 The Employer may rely on it later to justify more severe penalties if further misconduct occurs.

 The Employer may impose an unpaid suspension that could range from one day to multiple days.
 Your supervisor or another Employer representative will also give you a formal letter of reprimand indicating that you have been suspended without pay and outlining your supervisor’s expectations for corrective action going forward.
 A copy of this letter will be placed in your personnel file and the Employer may rely on it later to justify more severe penalties if further misconduct occurs.